Learn-Write-Repeat/Contribution-program/(t5-2) Neural Networks/Introduction to Neural Networks/GoodnessGureje_1_NeuralNetworkLayers_DeepLearning.md

 **1. Input Layer**

 This is the layer that feeds in the training data into the Neural Network.
-It is the first layer in the neural network and the number of neurons in this layer depends on the size of the training set.
+It is the first layer in the neural network and the number of nodes in this layer depends on the size of the training set.

-For example, if the training set has 5000 training examples and 25 features, the input layer would have 25 neurons.
+For example, if the training set has 5000 training examples and 25 features, the input layer would have 25 nodes.

 The training set, after being fed into the input layer of the network is then processed, the weights and biases determined and then passed into the hidden layer(s) before it gets to the output layer.